ArnoVel/ArnoVel.github.io/index.markdown

 ## Education

 * Classes Préparatoires CPE-Lyon (2014-2016)
-* INSA-Lyon Télécom (2016-Now)
+* INSA-Lyon (2016-Now)
 * Shanghai Jiaotong U. (2018-Now)

 ## Information

-For more information, contact me through my email address.
+For more information,
+do not hesitate to contact me.
+The address I consult most frequently is arno.vel1996@gmail.com, but in case I don't answer, try arnovel@sjtu.edu.cn